Clara Ward: 1953–1972: The Clara Ward Singers

 In 1968, the Clara Ward Singers toured Vietnam at the request of the U.S. State Department and the U.S.O.
 It was a popular war-time tour supported by recorded radio broadcasts of the Ward Singers on U.S. Armed Forces Radio.
 The Ward Singers narrowly missed death when their hotel in Vietnam was bombed and several guests died.
 Ward was invited back to Vietnam by U.S.O. in 1969 for several more months.
 These war-time tours were filmed and all the Ward Singers were given special certificates of recognition by the U.S. Army.

 Ward co-starred in the Hollywood movie A Time to Sing, starring Hank Williams, Jr., and Shelley Fabares, Ed Begley.
 She was cast as a waitress in a Nashville cafeteria who inspires a young singer, played by Williams, to pursue his dream of becoming a country recording artist.
 There are also several scenes of the Clara Ward Singers performing gospel songs in the film.
 This movie was released by MGM in 1968 and Clara's picture appears on lobby cards and other movie advertisements.

 Other movie appearances include Its Your Thing, starring the Isley Brothers, and Spree, also known as Night Time In Las Vegas.
 The Clara Ward Singers toured in Australia, Japan, Europe, Indonesia, and Thailand during the late-1960s through the early-1970s.
 They had a one-day TV special in London, England.
 They were in constant demand on American television programs and appeared on The Mike Douglas Show over a dozen times.
 They appeared on Oral Roberts' Country Roads TV special, later released as a soundtrack album.
+In 1969, The Clara Ward Singers appeared on the Monkees' television special 33 1/3 Revolutions Per Monkee.
 Clara continued to perform at her mother's church, the Miracle Temple of Faith for All People in Los Angeles, California, as well as at Victory Baptist Church.
 Her mother, Gertrude Ward, also had a popular religious radio program in the Los Angeles market.